Financial Aid Guide

 View and Accept Your Financial Aid Offer

 Access your financial aid awards through the MyUSF student self service portal.
-Navigate to the financial aid information and awards page.
-Use the “accept your award offer” tab to review and accept/decline your awards.
-Monitor the outstanding requirements section for additional items that may need to be completed in order for your financial aid to process.
-Use the account summary page or your view and pay portal to resolve any outstanding balance not covered by your financial aid.
+Navigate to the "Award Offer" tab.
+Once you review the terms and conditions of each award, you may review and accept/decline your awards.
+Monitor the student requirements section for additional items that may need to be completed in order for your financial aid to process.
+Use your View & Pay portal to resolve any outstanding balance not covered by your financial aid.

 Because USF offers federal need-based financial aid as well as our own merit scholarships, students are required to reapply for assistance each year via the FAFSA.
 This allows us to assess your family's financial need based on the most current income information available.
 As a result, your aid may increase or decrease each year.